Skip to main content

 Pattern Extraction (Guided)

-The consolidate command provides a reflection scaffold:
+The promote command provides a reflection scaffold:

 # Get reflection scaffold for consolidation

-kernle consolidate --min-episodes 3
+kernle promote --min-episodes 3

 # Output is a PROMPT for you to reason about, not AI-generated beliefs